-The Women’s Lung Cancer Forum is an initiative of the Women’s Lung Cancer Program, an integrated program developed by the Dana-Farber/Brigham and Women’s Cancer Center that brings together experts in the advanced care of women with lung cancer and furthers research on women’s lung cancer.
+The Women’s Lung Cancer Forum is supported by a collaboration between Brigham and Women’s Hospital and Massachusetts General Hospital that brings together experts in the advanced care of women with lung cancer and furthers research on women’s lung cancer.

 If you have a suggestion for a forum speaker or topic, please let us know!
 Email us or call us at 617-732-6648.
 We look forward to hearing your ideas!